 - Damn Interesting

-Smut and dick jokes
+Smut and dick jokes and fiction

 - The bubble

 - Answer Me This

 - Be the Serpent